mrunion/mrunion/README.md

-- 👋 Hi, I’m @mrunion
+- 👋 Hi, I’m @mrunion, a digital products architect
-- 👀 I’m interested in Cloud (AWS primarily) and software development
+- 👀 I’m interested in Cloud (AWS primarily) and cross-platform software development
 - 💞️ I’m looking to collaborate on nothing at the moment -- work keeps me too busy!
 - 📫 How to reach me -- leaving a message here is fine.